AESTHET1C/EWMC-Firmware/Documentation/EWMC Firmware Documentation.md

 **Note:** Calibration is required after both initial connection of the board and replacment of components (motors, endstops, etc...) due to failure.
 No action by the staff is needed when the module is simply powered after having been off overnight.

-**Note:** The calibration routine is skipped when the arcade button is pressed before or during step 4 of stage 1.
+**Note:** The calibration routine is skipped when the arcade button is pressed.

 Calibration is used to ensure endstops are plugged in correctly and are working, and to establish sanity checks for normal operation.
 Upon completion of calibration, these values are stored to non-volatile memory.
 If calibration is skipped, the last known values are used.
 The calibration routine is started immediately upon the reset of the EWMC board and has two stages: